 Amazon is aware that the rising number of counterfeit goods is not only affecting shoppers but brands as well.
 The retail giant’s problem has ballooned over the last few years, causing brands to lose a significant amount of profit.
-Even if Amazon prioritizes the welfare of the consumers, it has a number of programs that protect sellers and brands as well.
+Even if Amazon prioritizes the welfare of the consumers, it has a number of programs that protect sellers and their brands as well.

 In line with the Federal Government’s effort to fight counterfeits, Amazon imposed restrictions for third-party sellers who sell big brand names on the platform.
-This restriction is called brand gating and it’s designed to put an end to brands’ profit leaks.
+This restriction is called Amazon brand gating and it’s designed to put an end to brands’ profit leaks.
 This initiative also protects big brands like Apple, Coleman, Gucci, and Nike from unauthorized sellers, counterfeiters, and supply chain leaks.

-Amazon Brand Gating or ABG is a policy that restricts third-party sellers from selling certain brands.
+Amazon Brand Gating is a policy that restricts third-party sellers from selling certain brands.
 It was rolled out on August 30, 2016.
 This policy requires sellers to secure approval from both Amazon and the brand before they can sell their products.

 Counterfeits can negatively affect brands not only through profit leaks but through brand erosion caused by potential damage to their reputation.
 It can also reduce their Buy Box percentage which can drive down monthly sales numbers.